syntasso/kratix-docs/docs/workshop/part-ii/05-update-status.md

 And with that, you have successfully improved the Promise, allowing the author to provide useful details to the Application Developers who will be your platform users.

 To recap what you achieved:
-1. ✅&nbsp;&nbsp; Use metadata to set a custom Resource Request status
+1. ✅&nbsp;&nbsp; Use metadata to set a custom Resource status

 ✅&nbsp;&nbsp;This tutorial concludes an Introduction to writing a Promise. <br />
 👉🏾&nbsp;&nbsp;You can go check [what's next](whats-next) to learn about